danieldavies99/DanielDaviesVCV/README.md

 ## How to build and test plugin
 There are multiple ways to build and run VCV rack plugins, more can be found here: [https://vcvrack.com/manual/Building](https://vcvrack.com/manual/Building)

 I have outlined the simplest way (imo) to get up and running for each OS below.
-I primarily use windows, if you have any issues building/running this plugin please feel free to email me or message via discord (info at top of readme)
+I primarily use windows, if you have any issues building/running this plugin please feel free to open an issue, and I will help you.

 <details>
 <summary>Windows</summary>